Portfolio Program in Nonprofit Studies Overview

 How to Join the Portfolio Program

-Applying during the first year of graduate study is recommended for maximizing opportunities and course registration support.
+Joining during the first year of graduate study is recommended for maximizing opportunities and course registration support.
 Graduate students currently enrolled in a degree program at The University of Texas at Austin are eligible to join by submitting a short application form.

-The online application asks for:
+The online form asks for:

 - Contact information